How to Delete an Amazon Review…And Why You Shouldn’t

 But assuming one of those above scenarios has taken place, you have a few different options at your disposal.

 Below every customer review is a tiny little button where you can report abuse on any illegal reviews, whether they're on your listing or not.
 This automatically flags the review in Amazon's system for a moderator to inspect manually.

 As a side note, you can also upvote reviews that are particularly helpful.
 This gives more weight to reviews that you think others might benefit from and improves your own reviewer's standing in the eyes of Amazon.

 Send an Email

-If you spot a product review that you feel goes against Amazon's TOS, snap a screenshot and send it via email directly (email address may change per country).
+If you spot a product review that you feel goes against Amazon's TOS, and want to report abuse the old fashioned way, snap a screenshot and send it via email directly (email address may change per country).
 Make sure you include the ASIN, as well as the time, date, and name of the reviewer, along with a direct link to the negative Amazon review.

 Contact Seller Support

 Sometimes, especially if your product is successful, you may be the victim of a coordinated attack by your competitors.
 Your Seller Central account offers a direct line to their support team (both phone and email), where you can contact them about the activity.

 Generally, responses take a day or two, but they've been known to side on behalf of the Amazon seller if it can be proven that these negative reviews on Amazon are competitive-driven.

 Once you've decided what to sell on Amazon, reviews become a reality.
 Amazon considers four and five-star to be positive reviews, three stars to be neutral, and one and two-star reviews as negative feedback.